Sarah Nurse: Playing career

+Amateur

 Nurse won a silver medal with Stoney Creek at the Ontario Women's Hockey Association (OWHA) provincials.
-She also won a bronze medal in high school at the 2010 OFSSAA championships and a silver at OFSSAA 2011.
+She also won a bronze medal in high school at the 2010 OFSAA championships and a silver at OFSAA 2011.
 In 2010, she played with Team Heaney and reached the quarter-finals of the 2010 Ontario Winter Games.

 During the 2010–11 Provincial Women's Hockey League (PWHL) season, she led the Stoney Creek Jr. Sabres in scoring.
 She was named to the OWHA All-Star Team for a game vs. Team Ontario Under-18.
 For the 2011–12 PWHL season, she was named an alternate captain with Stoney Creek.
 She helped the club win a bronze medal at the PWHL championships.
 She ranked second on the club in Stoney Creek scoring.

 With the Stoney Creek Jr. Sabres of the PWHL, she broke the league record shared by Kelly Sabatine and Thea Imbrogno for most goals in a season.
 Breaking the mark in the 2012–13 season, Nurse scored 35 goals, highlighted by a hat-trick in the season's final game.

-Wisconsin Badgers
+Collegiate (2013–2017)

-Nurse played NCAA Division hockey with the Wisconsin Badgers women's ice hockey program of the Western Collegiate Hockey Association (WCHA).
+Nurse played NCAA Division hockey with the Wisconsin Badgers of the Western Collegiate Hockey Association (WCHA).

 In the 2015 WCHA Final Faceoff championship game, Nurse scored twice, including the game-winning goal against Bemidji State.

-An 8–2 win on December 4, 2016, against the Badgers’ archrivals, the Minnesota Golden Gophers provided Nurse with a career milestone.
+An 8–2 win on December 4, 2016, against the Badgers’ archrivals the Minnesota Golden Gophers, provided Nurse with a career milestone.
 Playing in front of a sellout crowd at LaBahn Arena, Nurse scored three goals, becoming the first player in program history to score a hat-trick against Minnesota.

+Professional

-CWHL
+CWHL (2018–2019)

 After competing at the 2018 Winter Olympics, Nurse was drafted second overall by the Toronto Furies in the 2018 CWHL Draft.
-On October 17, 2018, a Furies match at MasterCard Centre versus the visiting Shenzhen KRS Vanke Rays saw Nurse score the first goal of her CWHL career.
-Breaking a 1–1 tie on the power play at the 8:54 mark of the third, said goal would also stand as the game-winning tally in a 3–1 final, which provided Shea Tiley with her first goaltending win in league play.
+On October 17, 2018, Nurse scored her first CWHL goal in a Furies match at MasterCard Centre versus the visiting Shenzhen KRS Vanke Rays.
+Breaking a 1–1 tie on the power play at the 8:54 mark of the third, the goal stood as the game-winning tally in a 3–1 final.

-PWHPA
+PWHPA (2019–2023)

 Skating for Team Sonnet (Toronto), Nurse participated in the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour.
 She logged a goal and an assist in a 4-2 championship game loss versus Team Bauer (Montreal).